 OvenMediaEngine (OME) is an open-source and streaming server with sub-second latency.
 OME receives video via RTMP, MPEG-TS, and RSTP Pull from live encoders such as OBS, FFMPEG, and more.
-And then, OME transmits video using WebRTC, Low-Latency HTTP (DASH), MPEG-DASH, and HLS.
-So, sub-second latency streaming from OME can work seamlessly in your browser without plug-ins.
+Then OME transmits video using WebRTC, Low-Latency HTTP (DASH), MPEG-DASH, and HLS.
+This enables sub-second latency streaming from OME which plays back seamlessly in your browser without requiring any plug-ins.
 Also, we provide OvenPlayer, the most optimized HTML5 player for OME, as an open-source.

 WebRTC sub-second streaming

 ICE (Interactive Connectivity Establishment)

 In-band FEC (Forward Error Correction) with Opus